sosna-qa/sosna-qa/README.md

 # Kacper Sosna - Portfolio

 ## About Me
-QA Tester with hands-on experience in manual testing, API testing (Postman), and SQL.
+Junior QA with hands-on experience in manual testing, API testing (Postman), and SQL.
 Skilled in creating test cases, bug reports, and test plans.
 Familiar with ISTQB concepts.
 Currently developing test automation skills using Cypress.

 ---